 Melbourne Property Investment

-Melbourne's property investment has had an exceptional year for price growth, recording increases of 11 per cent in the year to October 2014, according to RP Data.
-The Melbourne property market is second only to Sydney in terms of property investing capital gains over the past 12 months.
+Melbourne's property investment has had an exceptional couple of years for price growth, and with the ever increasing population growth rate of the Victorian capital, 2015 appears to be a good time to invest in the Melbourne property market.
+The Melbourne market is second only to Sydney in terms of property investing capital gains over the past 12 months.

 However, the rental market in Melbourne is weak compared to other capital cities such as Brisbane and Sydney, with generally low returns and limited growth.
 The Melbourne property market has the lowest investment property rental yields of any capital city - just 3.3 per cent for houses and 4.2 per cent for units according to RP Data.
 Rental growth is also subdued, with house rents in the last quarter falling by 1.3 per cent and units up by just 1.4 per cent.
 Across metropolitan Melbourne, the vacancy rate is a healthy 2.7 per cent, according to SQM research.
 However, in Docklands and the CBD, availability is around 5.6 per cent.
 By contrast, the vacancy rate in popular middle-ring suburbs is as low as 1.9 per cent on average.

 Overall, Victoria continues to deliver strong returns for property investors, despite concerns about the future stability of the Melbourne property market due to oversupply in some areas.
 A key factor is Melbourne's continuing strong population growth.

 Important to note that a number of property market factors are at play here and this is explained more broadly in the free information pack.